molpopgen/fwdpy11/doc/pages/types.rst

     "generation", "Current generation."
     "mutations", "A :class:`fwdpy11.VecMutation`.
 See :ref:`popgenmuts`."
     "mcounts", "See :ref:`mcounts`."
+    "mut_lookup", "See :ref:`mpos`.
+The locations refer to the mutations container."
     "gametes", "A :class:`fwdpy11.VecGamete`.
 See :ref:`gametes`."
     "fixations", "A :class:`fwdpy11.VecMutation` storing fixations.
 See :ref:`popgenmuts`."
     "fixation_times", "A :class:`fwdpy11.VecUint32` storing fixation times."